-- PA&ED phase completion

-- PS&E phase completion (signified as Ready to List (RTL))

-- Right of way certification

-- Start of Construction
+- PA&ED phase completion - PS&E phase completion (signified as Ready to List (RTL)) - Right of Way certification (or Right of Way Status Statement for Design-Build projects) - Start of Construction (signified as Approve Contract)

 16. Database

 Caltrans is responsible for maintaining an electronic database record of the adopted SHOPP documents and Commission actions that amend the SHOPP.
 The current database is known as the California Transportation Improvement Program System (CTIPS).